googlearchive/firebase-simple-login/README.md

 ## Configuration

-Firebase Simple Login supports email & password, Facebook, Google, GitHub, Persona, Twitter, and anonymous authentication methods.
+Firebase Simple Login supports email & password, Facebook, Google, GitHub, Twitter, and anonymous authentication methods.
 Before adding to your application, you'll need to first enable these auth. providers in your app.

 To get started, visit the Simple Login tab in Firebase Forge, at